Marcel104/Algorithmic-Approaches-for-the-Formula-Based-Contension-Inconsistency-Measure/README.md

 The *main.py* script is the execution entry point and manages the entire experiment lifecycle.
 The process is initiated within the if *__name__ == "__main__"* clause.

+The following constants can be applied to change the directory path which contains the knowledge base files or to change the output log file name.
+The Timeout can be set in seconds.

+directory_path = "data"
+log_file_general = "log.csv"
+log_file_maxsat = "log_MaxSAT.csv"
+TIMEOUT = 1000

 Initially, CSV log files are initialized with appropriate headers.
 Then, the *get_all_files()* function scans the data directory and compiles a list of all knowl- edge bases to be processed.
 In the main loop, each file is read in, and for each knowledgebase, the three solving functions *asp_encode_and_solve()*, *maxsat_encode_and_solve()*, and *maxsat_tseitin_encode_and_solve()* are called.